Colgate requires a nonrefundable fee of $60 from all candidates for admission. For information regarding fee waivers, see Application Fee .

 Nonpayment Penalties In any semester, students who fail to make satisfactory financial arrangements and enter courses without paying their semester bill will be required to leave the university and forfeit all deposits and any academic credit for that semester.

-The university reserves the right to deny a student with an unpaid balance the opportunity to register for subsequent enrollment and to withhold the academic records from any student who has not satisfied, or made provisions to satisfy, accounts due to the university.
-Unpaid balances will, in due course, be turned over to an external collection agency.
+Through a student account hold, the university reserves the right to deny a student with an unpaid balance the opportunity to register for subsequent enrollment and to withhold the academic records from any student who has not satisfied, or made provisions to satisfy, accounts due to the university.
+Unpaid balances will result in late fee assessment and, in due course, be turned over to an external collection agency.

 Withdrawal and Refund Policy

 Students must notify and receive permission from an administrative dean to withdraw officially or to take a leave of absence from Colgate.
 The official date of withdrawal is determined by the student’s administrative dean.
 A student who officially withdraws or is granted a leave of absence from Colgate before 60 percent of the enrollment period has expired will receive adjusted charges for tuition, fees, room, and meals based on the percentage of time enrolled.
 Federal aid is refunded according to the Federal Title IV refund formula.
 State grants are refunded based on individual state regulations.
 After 60 percent of the enrollment period has passed, no adjustments will be made.
 This policy applies only to tuition, fees, room, and meal charges set by Colgate University.
 External scholarships will be adjusted based on the host program’s regulations.
 A sample of this refund policy is available by contacting the Office of Financial Aid, 315-228-7431 or email@example.com.